Longxing Temple: Royal Stele Pavilions

-Tower of Great Compassion
+Dabei Pavillion

-The Tower of Great Compassion (大悲阁 (大悲閣, Dàbēi Gé)) is the major hall of the whole monastery of the Longxing Temple, which is the largest building and accommodates the largest Buddha statue.
+The Dabei Pavilion (大悲阁 (大悲閣, Dàbēi Gé)) is the major hall of the whole monastery of the Longxing Temple, which is the largest building and accommodates the largest Buddha statue.

 The tower was constructed during the early Song dynasty and was restored during the Yuan, Ming, and Qing dynasties at the orders of the emperors.
-In 1933, when Liang Sicheng came to survey the Longxing Temple, he recorded that the Tower of Great Compassion was also called the Foxiang Tower (佛香阁 (佛香閣), meaning the Tower of Buddhist Incense).
+In 1933, when Liang Sicheng came to survey the Longxing Temple, he recorded that the Dabei Pavilion was also called the Foxiang Tower (佛香阁 (佛香閣), meaning the Tower of Buddhist Incense).
 The original tower had already collapsed back then and a new one was under construction.
 However, the new one, finished in 1944, was designed as a huge but simple brick shrine to cover the bronze statue.
 The original style was discarded, and the affiliated buildings were ignored due to the limit of fundings.
-In 1992, the State Bureau of Cultural Relics decided to reconstruct the Tower of Great Compassion and its affiliated buildings.
+In 1992, the State Bureau of Cultural Relics decided to reconstruct the Dabei Pavilion and its affiliated buildings.
 The project finished on September 15, 1999.

 The reconstructed tower is in the Song style as is seen today.
 The tower itself is a 35.5 m-tall three-floor building with East Asian hip-and-gable roof style.
 The ground floor is seven Jians by six (28.98m by 27.87m), occupying an area of 1643.5 m2.
-The affiliated buildings, Yushu Pavilion and Jiqing Pavilion, in the identical style, structure, and dimensions, stand to the east and west of the Tower of Great Compassion and are connected to the tower with wooden arch bridges on the second floor.
+The affiliated buildings, Yushu Pavilion and Jiqing Pavilion, in the identical style, structure, and dimensions, stand to the east and west of the Dabei Pavilion and are connected to the tower with wooden arch bridges on the second floor.
 They are both 21 m-tall two-floor buildings with East Asian hip-and-gable roof style, the ground floor of which are five Jians by four Jians (19.3 × 12.19 m).

-In the center of Tower of Great Compassion, on a 2.25 m-tall Xumi platform, stands a huge bronze statue of the Qianshou Qianyan Guanyin (Chinese: 千手千眼觀音; pinyin: Qiānshǒu Qiānyǎn Guānyīn), a manifestation of Guanyin with a “thousand hands and thousand eyes”, which is 21.3 m in height.
+In the center of Dabei Pavilion, on a 2.25 m-tall Xumi platform, stands a huge bronze statue of the Qianshou Qianyan Guanyin (Chinese: 千手千眼觀音; pinyin: Qiānshǒu Qiānyǎn Guānyīn), a manifestation of Guanyin with a “thousand hands and thousand eyes”, which is 21.3 m in height.
 The thousand hands and eyes are abstractly represented with 42 arms and one eye on the palm of each hand.
 This statue is the major and iconic statue of the Longxing Temple.
 The locals called Longxing Temple "Big Buddha Temple" (大佛寺 (大佛寺, Dàfò Sì)) because of this statue.
 It is listed as one of "the four preciouses of Hebei Province" (the other three are the Liaodi Pagoda, Anji Bridge, and the Iron Lion of Cangzhou).

 The statue was cast in the 4th year of the Kaibao Period of Song dynasty (AD 971) at the order of Emperor Taizu of Song, the founding emperor of the Song dynasty.
 The emperors in the following dynasties put particular attention to it and ordered several restorations.
 It was also loved and worshipped by the local people, who often donated money and treasures for the daily maintenance of the statue.